Monday 30th

 Sunday 1st

 An ORTOLAN BUNTING was an excellent find on the Estate but all too brief.
 It flew in calling just south of Sandilands, alighted for a minute or so, and then flew back onto the Estate where, unfortunately, it could not be refound.
-However, eager eyes scouring the area picked up a WRYNECK instead which spent time sitting deep in cover at Dickson's Corner.
+However, eager eyes scouring the area picked up a Wryneck instead which spent time sitting deep in cover at Dickson's Corner.
 Two Curlew Sandpipers were in the wader roost on the Estate beach and another three were in Pegwell Bay.